Kiran7007/Interview-Preparation/docs/android.md

 ## Scenario: Large list causing OOM
 Users report crashes when scrolling large product lists.
 Observations: the entire dataset loads at once, images are high-resolution, and there is no pagination.
 How would you fix?

+> Treat this as a memory management and data loading strategy problem.

 ### Root causes
 - Entire dataset in memory
 - High-resolution images decoded at original size
 - No lazy loading

 ### Fix strategy